T-Rex II image (above left) used with permission from MyAmigaShop.com

 Their technician, Chris Smith, spent a good deal of time trying to get it to work, but was only temporarily successful, since shortly after I got it back, it was up to its usual read/write and "tekscsi2.device" errors.
 I finally gave up, returned the card for a refund, and put my old Commodore A2630 accelerator back in which worked fine.

-Then on June 9, 1999, I bought a refurbished Amiga 4000 (desktop reconfigured in a Power Tower case) from Software Hut that came installed with a GVP-m TRexx A4060 accelerator.
+Then on June 9, 1999, I bought a refurbished Amiga 4000 (desktop reconfigured in a Power Tower case) from Software Hut that came installed with a GVP-M T-Rex II A4060 accelerator.

-Although that Amiga kicked the bucket around 2003, I now own another Amiga 4000 and am in the process of restoring it.
-I do not (yet) own a GVP TRexx-II, but would like to buy one.
-If you know of anyone selling a TRexx-II in good working condition, please let me know!
+Although that Amiga kicked the bucket around 2003, I now happily own another Amiga 4000 with an A3640.
+I do not (yet) own a T-Rex II, but would like to buy one.
+If you know of anyone selling a T-Rex II in good working condition, please let me know!

-This page continues as an effort to provide GVP-m A4060/A2060 users with as many answers and resources as possible for these unsupported and mysterious 68060 accelerator cards for the Amiga 4000 and 2000.
+This page continues as an effort to provide GVP-M A4060/A2060 users with as many resources and answers as possible for these 68060 accelerator cards for the Amiga 4000 and 2000.